LogMull/vscode-language-server/README.md

 * `osc.language-server.fixAll`: Fixes all fixable problems in the current file.
 Available in the context menu as well
 * `osc.language-server.fixSelection`: Fixes all fixable problems in the current selection.
 Available in the context menu as well
 * `osc.language-server.fixTypes`: Fixes all fixable problems matching the selected type in the current file.
 Available in the context menu as well
+* `osc.language-server.toggleAllLint`: Toggles linting.
+Does not persist when Code is restarted
+* `osc.language-server.toggleCurrentLint`: Toggles linting for the current file.
+Does not persist when Code is restarted

 ## External References